zer0problem/zer0problem/RiktigMotor.markdown

 These third party libraries and technologies are used
 -----------
+There will be markings such as P6, P7 och P8 depending on what project that added it.
 * (P6) DirectX11 for rendering
 * (P6) [entt](https://github.com/skypjack/entt) as an entity component system
 * (P6) [assimp](http://assimp.org/) for model loading